HKMA fines JPMorgan Hong Kong branch over anti-money laundering lapses

 The HKMA also ordered the Hong Kong unit of the U.S. bank to have an independent external adviser prepare a report into whether its remedial measures were sufficient to address the “contraventions and other deficiencies” it had identified.

-The action follows an investigation by the HKMA which found that between April 2012 and February 2014 JPMorgan Hong Kong contravened six provisions of the anti-money laundering and counter-terrorist financing rules, said the regulator.
+The action follows an investigation by the HKMA which found that between April 2012 and February 2014 JPMorgan Hong Kong contravened six provisions of the anti-money laundering and counter-terrorist financing rules, the regulator said.

+“We look forward to working with the independent adviser who will be appointed to review our current internal controls in Hong Kong to verify that the legacy issues have been addressed by the remedial actions already undertaken by JPMorgan,” the bank said in an emailed statement to Reuters.

 The HKMA statement said that JPMorgan Hong Kong had self-identified and reported certain deficiencies, and had taken “positive and extensive remediation work” after it became aware of the lapses.